 Learn how to use customer intent to drive content strategy in this webinar with Acronym and Scotts Miracle-Gro.

-Being Tactical: Creating Gateways and CTAs to Guide Your Customer to a Sale
+Website Strategy 102: Creating Gateways and CTAs to Guide Your Customer to a Sale

 After you put a system in place for online visibility (like content mapping), you need to think about building bridges between your buyer’s journey stages.